timestee/go/README.md

 - `audit` provides packages to support testing with better asserts, generators, environment manipulation, and capturing of STDOUT and STDERR
+- `together` focusses on goroutines and how to manage them more convenient and reliable

 I hope you like it. ;)